gunmack/Python-Image-Processor/README.md

 Final project for CMPT 120

 # To run:
-Download zip folder or files
+Download and extract zip folder

 install pygame and numpy